Gdoc/Admin

 Types of labor force participation

-We have already said that labor force participation is defined as being ‘economically active’.
+We have said that labor force participation is defined as being “economically active”.
 But what does that actually mean?
-Being able to answer this question is crucial to understanding changes in female participation in labor markets since women typically invest time in productive activities that do not count as ‘market labor supply’.
+Being able to answer this question is crucial to understanding changes in female participation, since women typically invest time in productive activities that do not count as “market labor supply”.

-From a conceptual point of view, people who are economically active are those who are either employed (including part-time employment starting from one hour a week) or unemployed (including anyone looking for job, even if it is for the first time).
-Students who do not have a job and are not looking for one, are not economically active.
+From a conceptual point of view, people who are economically active are either employed or unemployed.
+The employed include anyone who works, even part-time, or for at least 1 hour during the survey reference period (usually a week).
+The unemployed include anyone who doesn’t have a job but is actively looking for one, even if it is the first time.
+People who don’t have a job and are not looking for one — for example, students — are not economically active; they are outside the labor force.

-In the guidelines stipulated by the ILO, 'employment' also includes self-employment, which means that in principle, the labor force includes anyone who supplies labor for the production of economic goods and services, independently of whether they do so for pay, profit or family gain.
-The ILO shows an overview of what counts and what doesn’t towards producing 'economic goods and services'.7
+In the guidelines stipulated by the ILO, employment also includes self-employment.
+In principle, the labor force therefore includes anyone who supplies labor for the production of economic goods and services, independently of whether they do so for pay, profit, or family gain.
+The ILO shows an overview of what counts and what doesn’t towards producing “economic goods and services”.7

-Loosely speaking, the guidelines stipulate that unpaid activities should be excluded if they lead to services or goods produced and consumed within the household (and they are not the prime contribution to the total consumption of the household).8 This often means excluding unpaid work on things like "Preparation and serving of meals"; "Care, training and instruction of children"; or "Cleaning, decorating and maintenance of the dwelling".
-The implication, then, is that even if the guidelines are followed closely to include all possible forms of economic activities, even in the informal sector, there will still be an important number of 'working women' who are excluded from the labor force statistics.
-And these exclusions are even more salient if we consider that in many countries actual measurement deviates from the guidelines.
+Not all productive activities are counted.
+Loosely speaking, the guidelines stipulate that unpaid activities should be excluded if they relate to services produced and consumed within the household.8 This means excluding unpaid domestic work on tasks such as "Preparation and serving of meals"; "Care, training and instruction of children"; or "Cleaning, decorating and maintenance of the dwelling".
+As a result, even if the guidelines are closely followed to include all possible forms of economic activities, many forms of unpaid domestic and care work, disproportionately performed by women, are not counted as labor force participation.9

-Given all of this, it is natural to wonder if the 'key facts' would look different if we used an alternative definition of labor supply.
-Let's try to break down the figures to understand any relevant differences between 'labor supply' and other notions of 'work'.
+Given all of this, it is natural to wonder if the “key facts” would look different if we used alternative definitions of labor supply.
+Let's try to break down the figures to understand any relevant differences between “labor supply” and other notions of “work”.

 Formal employment

-To emphasize, here we are leaving aside unemployment, and we are focusing on trends for employed women – who are, by definition a subset of the whole economically active population.
+To emphasize, here we are leaving aside unemployment, and we are focusing on trends for employed women engaged in work — who are, by definition, a subset of the whole economically active population.

-As we can see, the trends are consistent with those for labor force participation: In the period 1980-2016, the majority of countries saw an increase in the share of women who are employed.
-This is what we would expect – it means that by and large, the participation of women in the labor market was driven by employment, rather than unemployment.
+As we can see, the trends are consistent with those for labor force participation: In the period 1980-2024, the majority of countries saw an increase in the share of women who are employed.
+This is what we would expect — it means that by and large, the participation of women in the labor market was driven by a rise in employment, rather than unemployment.

-The first point to note is that, despite the guidelines, in practical terms work in the informal sector is not always reflected in labor statistics due to measurement issues.
-So an empirical study of economically active women in the informal sector remains a challenge.
-Nevertheless, some progress has been made on this front, and today many countries do report disaggregated figures for some forms of informal employment, mainly those relating to paid work in non-agricultural economic activities.
-(You can read more about measurement and definitions of informal employment in the ILO report "Women and Men in the Informal Economy: A Statistical Picture".)
-The chart shows these estimates.
+In practice, however, informal employment is not always reflected in labor statistics because it is difficult to measure.
+As a result, studying economically active women in informal work remains a challenge.
+Nevertheless, some progress has been made on this front, and today many countries report figures for some forms of informal employment, mainly those relating to paid work in non-agricultural economic activities.12

-In another interactive data visualization, you can see how the figures for women compare to those for men.
-The data suggests that in the majority of countries, women tend to work in the informal economy more often than men.
-It is likely that this gender difference would be larger if we accounted for the informal agricultural economy, for which data is not available.
-This is important because national sources of protection and support – as well as legal and policy frameworks – tend to favor formal workers.11
+In another chart, you can see how the figures for women compare to those for men.
+The data shows that in the majority of countries, women are more likely than men to work in informal jobs.
+This gender gap may be even larger if we focus on agriculture, where informality is often more common.
+This is important because national sources of protection and support — as well as legal and policy frameworks — tend to favor formal workers.13

 Unemployment

-On the left-hand side of the chart we can see that most countries lie close to the diagonal line marking gender parity.
+But the difference in unemployment rates depends on the country's overall unemployment rate: on the left-hand side of the chart, we can see that most countries lie close to the diagonal line marking gender parity.
 This means that in countries with generally low unemployment rates, the gender differences in unemployment are not very large.

 The map shows unemployment rates for women across the world.
-As we can see, the highest female unemployment rates correspond to the countries with the lowest female labor force participation, notably in North Africa and the Middle East.
+As we can see, the highest female unemployment rates are concentrated in North Africa and the Middle East, and correspond to the countries where female labor force participation is also low.

-Closely related to this is the fact that in many countries with low female labor force participation, people think that whenever jobs are scarce, men should have more rights to a job.
+Closely related to this, surveys show that in many countries with low female labor force participation, people think that when jobs are scarce, men should have more rights to a job than women.

 Unpaid work